ScopeLift/uniswap-docs-fork/docs/concepts/multi-chain-proposals.md

     // Address of the Arbitrum Inbox on Ethereum (L1) address constant INBOX_ADDRESS = 0x4Dbd4fc535Ac27206064B68FfCf827b0A60BAB3f;

-    // target addresses on Arbitrum L2
+    // target addresses on Arbitrum
     address v3FactoryTargetAddress = 0x1F98431c8aD98523631AE4a59f267346ea31F984;

-    // function to create a proposal on Ethereum L1 to enable a fee amount on the Uniswap V3 Factory on Arbitrum L2.
+    // function to create a proposal on Ethereum L1 to enable a fee amount on the Uniswap V3 Factory on Arbitrum.
     // Upon execution of the proposal, the Inbox contract function createRetryableTicket is called, containing calldata for the
-    // uniswap v3 factory to enable a fee amount on Uniswap V3 Factory on Arbitrum L2 function proposeForExecutionOnArbitrumL2() external payable {
+    // uniswap v3 factory to enable a fee amount on Uniswap V3 Factory on Arbitrum function proposeForExecutionOnArbitrum() external payable {
-        // setup calldata for the L2 uniswap v3Factory.enableFeeAmount call
-        bytes memory _v3FactoryEnableFeeAmounCalldata =
+        // setup calldata for the Arbitrum uniswap v3Factory.enableFeeAmount call bytes memory _v3FactoryEnableFeeAmounCalldata =
             abi.encodeWithSelector(IUniswapV3Factory.enableFeeAmount.selector, 10000, 205);

-        // setup calldata for the creating retryable ticket uint256 l2CallValue = 0; // Amount of ETH to send with the call on L2
-        uint256 maxSubmissionCost = 0.01 ether; // Estimated cost for submission
-        uint256 maxGas = 1_000_000; // Maximum gas for L2 execution
+        // setup calldata for the creating retryable ticket uint256 callValue = 0; // Amount of ETH to send with the call on Arbitrum uint256 maxSubmissionCost = 0.01 ether; // Estimated cost for submission uint256 maxGas = 1_000_000; // Maximum gas for Arbitrum execution
-        uint256 gasPriceBid = 1 gwei; // Gas price for L2 execution
+        uint256 gasPriceBid = 1 gwei; // Gas price for Arbitrum execution

         // Define refund addresses for excess fees and call value address excessFeeRefundAddress = msg.sender;